-Taylor Higgins Ludlam focuses her practice on patent infringement litigation and complex commercial litigation in a wide variety of industries.
+Taylor Higgins Ludlam focuses her practice on patent infringement litigation, international trade commission investigations and complex commercial litigation in a wide variety of industries.
 Ms. Ludlam has assisted in the successful litigation of patents involving cable and telephony communications, wireless communications, and software-related systems in District Courts and before the International Trade Commission.
 She has also represented various companies in complex contract disputes, trademark infringement, and class action lawsuits.

 Ms. Ludlam has significant courtroom and trial experience in patent and commercial litigation cases, including successfully trying patent litigation cases to a jury.
 She has experience with complex patent infringement litigations involving multi-district litigation and has practiced before the Judicial Panel on Multidistrict Litigation.
 Ms. Ludlam also has extensive experience with patent and complex business litigation cases involving complex e-discovery issues.